What confession is, how to go, and why it heals. The simple form, the Cathedral schedule, and Bishop Davies on conversion in Lent 2026.

 • Your parish bulletin lists local times.

 • If you are returning after a long time away, write to your parish priest first if it helps.
-Or write to info@dioceseofshrewsbury.org for a recommendation.
+The contact for the diocese is listed below if you need a recommendation.

 You will walk out lighter than you have been in years.